 I once carried a cat urine laden backpack through four consecutive hours of class.
-It wasn’t until my last class of the day, which happened to be genetics, which happened to be in a rather small, hot, stuffy room that I realized that the recurring whiffs of cat pee I had been smelling all day were indeed coming from me.
+It wasn’t until my last class of the day, which happened to be genetics, in a rather small, hot, stuffy room that I realized that the recurring whiffs of cat pee I had been smelling were indeed coming from me.
 All day I had been convincing myself I was crazy, there was no cat urine.
 But the truth was, I was carrying the cat pee.
 Luckily for myself and those around me, I had several years of experience working at a pet store where sometimes close to a dozen cats could be found wandering the aisles.
 There I had learned a few tricks and so was able to remedy the situation.
-Nowadays, armed not only with pet store experience, but also with the enlightenment that comes from owning and cleaning up after two cats of my own, I feel it’s my duty to pass on my knowledge so that all might learn the art of a pee free existence.
+Nowadays, armed not only with pet store experience, but also with the enlightenment that comes from owning and cleaning up after two cats of my own, I feel it’s my duty to pass on my knowledge so that all might learn the art of a pee free existence…or at least pee-free outside of the litter box.

 Keep the litter box clean!Cats can be picky creatures.
-If their regular watering hole isn’t as sparkling as they would like it to be, they will find somewhere else to go.
-Remember, nothing says “Go pee on that nice new carpet.” like a dirty poo box.
+If their regular relief hole isn’t as sparkling as they would like it to be, they will find somewhere else to go.
+Remember, nothing says “Go pee on that nice new carpet.” like a dirty stinky poo box.

 Clean old messes thoroughly.
 Cats are creatures of habit.
 No matter how many times you say “No!
 That’s a bad kitty!” your odorous little friend will continue to think it’s ok to utilize the new pee pad until they can no longer smell their own vile urine on that spot.